 The full ingredient list, thorough step by step instructions and a short tutorial video are in the recipe card below.

-How to pan fry a chicken breast
+How to pan fry the chicken breast

-THREE: Season each side well with salt and black pepper.
+3. Season each side well with salt and black pepper.
 Dust with flour (optional but it adds a lovely golden crisp finish).

-FOUR: Pan fry over a medium-high heat for 2 minutes each side until golden brown (or longer if your piece is thicker).
+4. Pan fry over a medium-high heat for 2 minutes each side until golden brown (or longer if your piece is thicker).
 Wrap lightly in foil and make the sauce.

 How to make the sauce

-ONE: Cook the garlic in olive oil in a large skillet for 1-2 minutes over a medium heat, careful not to burn.
+1. Cook the garlic in olive oil in a large skillet for 1-2 minutes over a medium heat, careful not to burn.

-TWO: Lower the heat and add the cream, bring to a gentle simmer.
+2. Lower the heat and add the cream, bring to a gentle simmer.
 Add the black pepper and lemon juice and whisk in quickly.

-THREE: Let it gently bubble away to thicken slightly for 1-2 minutes.
+3. Let it gently bubble away to thicken slightly for 1-2 minutes.
 Add the pesto and mix in well.

-FOUR: Add your cooked pasta in with a little splash of pasta water and toss well.
+4. Add your cooked pasta in with a little splash of pasta water and toss well.
 Let it gently bubble altogether for 1 - 2 minutes.
 Top with the chicken and some extra fresh basil leaves.

 If you can easily stomach a sip of your pasta water, you probably haven’t salted it enough!
 I learnt so much about seasoning water from Samin Nosrat’s Salt, Fat, Acid, Heat.